 Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts are required to disclose their beneficial ownership under Swedish AML regulations.
 People with Significant Control (PSC) Register Fully implemented, as part of Sweden's alignment with EU regulations.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% t Athennian, we believe that compliance shouldn't be a barrier to innovation or growth.
-It should be seamless, reliable, and empowering.
-That's why we build tools to transform the way legal, finance, and tax teams manage complex entity data-helping organizations thrive in a world that demands transparency.
+Threshold for beneficial ownership 25% oland, as an EU member state, has fully adopted the EU's regulations on beneficial ownership transparency.
+This includes a People with Significant Control (PSC) register that tracks individuals who own or control 25% or more of a company's shares or voting rights.
+The information is stored in the Central Register of Beneficial Owners (CRBO), which is accessible to authorities and certain stakeholders.